 What Are Some Criticism of Current TMJ Syndrome Treatments?

 The main criticism comes from the adaptation period of the patient with the night splint.
-This splint is awkward and uncomfortable, so it takes a little bit of time to adapt to it, specially because is designed to be used during your sleeping time.
+This splint is awkward and uncomfortable, so it takes a little bit of time to adapt to it, especially because is designed to be used during your sleeping time.

-Has Anyone Had a Bad Case of TMJ Pain?
+Has Anyone had a Bad Case of TMJ Pain?
 How Did You Manage it?